adizhavo/ECS_Cpp/README.md

     // put variables / methods here
 };
 ```
-In the second way is a must to use the ```RETURN_ID``` macro since provides the implementation for generating unique id for each component.
-This the id type is ```long```.
+In the second way is a must to use the ```RETURN_ID``` macro since provides the implementation for the component unique id.
+The id is a ```long```.
 Is possible to get or compute any component id by using the macro ```COMP_ID``` in ```component.hpp```

 [Sample components](https://github.com/adizhavo/ECS_Cpp/blob/master/ECS/examples/sampleComponents.hpp)

 ### Entity
 An entity simply contains a vector of components.
-Is possible to add, remove components by type or id and doing additional checks this way:
+Is possible to add, remove them by type or id and doing additional checks this way:

 ```C++
 entity.AddComponent(&foo);